munificent/magpie/doc/site/markdown/program-structure.md

     /* Block comments
        can span multiple lines. */

+## Doc Comments

+**TODO**

 ## Names

-Magpie is more ended when it comes to names than most other languages.
-Regular identifiers, used for things like [variables](expressions/variables.html) and [messages](expressions/messages.html) can consist of letters, numbers, underscores, and even many punctuation characters.
+Magpie is more open-ended when it comes to names than most other languages.
+Regular identifiers, used for things like [variables](variables.html) and [methods](multimethods.html) can consist of letters, numbers, underscores, and even many punctuation characters.
 These are all valid names:

     :::magpie
     hi